-MIT Blackjack Team – students, but not only, know everything about Blackjack.
+MIT Blackjack Team – Students that know everything about Blackjack.
+A facinating story.

 The MIT Blackjack Team was a group of students and ex-students from the Massachusetts Institute of Technology who attempted to beat casinos at blackjack worldwide.
 The team and its successors operated from 1979 through the beginning of the 21st century.